Uber says disappointed by Taiwan law raising ride-sharing fine to highest level globally

-TAIPEI Uber Technologies Inc [UBER.UL] said it was disappointed Taiwan's legislature had passed a regulation that will raise fines sharply on unlicensed ride-sharing services to the highest level for such fines globally.
+TAIPEI (Reuters) - Uber Technologies Inc [UBER.UL] said it was disappointed Taiwan’s legislature had passed a regulation that will raise fines sharply on unlicensed ride-sharing services to the highest level for such fines globally.

 The Legislative Yuan finalised an amendment bill on Friday targeting Uber by raising the maximum fine for illegal passenger transportation services to up to T$25 million ($780,000) from between NT$50,000 and NT$150,000.